jacobfriedman/vsc-logtalk/README.md

 This extension can be installed via extensions viewlet of VS Code or 'Extensions: install extension' command from the command palette.
 The author notices that it is developed and tested in **_Logtalk 3.49.0-b04_** and **_VS Code 1.60_** on **_Debian Ubuntu 20 (LTS)_** with **Node 12.0.0** .
 It's not yet tested under other environments.

+### Errors & Warnings Limitations

+This extension version uses `tail` to pull streamed warning and error messages from logtalk hooks into your scratch directory (scratch/.messages).
+Some operating systems will not parse a large throughput with tail.

+*One suggestion is to write better code (such that you will not stress your computer above the limit of what it is prepared to report).*

 ## Features

 * [Syntax highlighting](#syntax-highlighting)